5 Medication Management Tips When You Have Kidney Disease

 Record everything in a notebook - A notebook can be used to record the names and dosages of prescribed and over-the-counter pills, as well as to store package inserts.
 In addition, a patient can record instructions from his or her health care provider regarding medicines, along with tips from a renal dietitian, nurse and doctor.
 Adding reminders for the next doctor’s visit in order to clearly state what’s happened since the last appointment is recommended.
 Patients can write down details about a medicine schedule and how they felt after each dose for the doctor to look over during their next appointment.

 As with any major disease, the treatment for kidney disease typically includes a variety of prescribed medicines.
 People with kidney disease need to understand each pill they take and why they’re taking it.
 Sticking to a medicine schedule is critical in treating various health conditions.
-Check out DaVita Rx, a pharmacy exclusively for people with CKD, to help you set up a system to managing medications.
-People with kidney disease can take an important step toward supporting their health.

 Get Free Kidney-Friendly Cookbooks